Concepts

 Dr. Bill: At first yes, practice makes it easier :)

-Note: Many English phrases include the word "how" but these phrases are not signed using the "HOW" sign.
-Instead you use other signs that convey the specific meaning you are trying to express.
-For example, "how much?"
+Note: Many English phrases include the word "how" but these phrases might not be signed using the "HOW" sign.
+Instead you should use signs that convey the specific meaning you are trying to express.
+For example the question "How much?"

 The sign for "how much" doesn't use the sign "HOW."
 It is a different sign altogether.
-"How much" uses a wh-question expression.
-It means "how much" as in "How much does that cost?"
+"HOW-MUCH" uses a wh-question expression (furrow your eyebrows).
+It generally means "how much" as in "How much does that cost?"

 HOW-MUCH (cost)